Clinical Immunology

 FeatureMSNMOSDMOGAD

-Cross-sectionPartial, eccentric/peripheralCentral, ≥50% cross-sectionCentral gray matter (H-sign)
+Cross-sectionPartial, eccentric/peripheralCentral, ≥50% cross-sectionCentral gray matter involvement, often longitudinally extensive, with conus predilection

 LocationCervical > thoracic; dorsal/lateralCervical > thoracic; centralThoracic > cervical; conus predilection